Using Build Artifacts

 On this page:

-You can also upload your own artifacts from your build scripts using
+You can also perform an artifact upload manually in your build scripts by using

 buildkite-agent artifact upload pkg/build.tar.gz

 You can then download the artifact in subsequent build steps (even if the build step is running on a different build server).

 For full documentation of the

 buildkite-agent artifact upload command, and examples of supported glob patterns, see the buildkite-agent artifact upload documentation.

 You can download artifacts created by a build job using the